Flutterwave/ravepay-nodejs/Readme.md

 ### ```.fetch()```
-This function allows you to fetch a single payment plan
+This function allows you to fetch a single payment plan:

 ```javascript
 rave.Paymentplan.fetch(plan_id)